You can take photos of each tree or item. Photos are usually taken when carrying out surveys using the OTISS survey app.

 The Photo Gallery page shows all the photos for a single tree/item.
 Swipe left/right on the screen to see them all.

-For each photo, we show the date the photo was taken and its Category.
+For each photo, we show the date the photo was taken and its Category (read about categories).
 You can also enter an optional Caption, i.e. a short note about the photo.

 When re-surveying a site, the ‘Identification’ and ‘Survey’ are downloaded with the survey data.
 This allows you to see how things have changed since the previous survey.